slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"Europe was created by history.
 America was created by philosophy."
 -- Margaret Thatcher [1925]*

+> *"The essence of American capitalism is to allow the rapid emergence of new companies, the essence of European capitalism is to do everything so that old companies do not die."
+-- Léon Blum (1932)*

 > *"America innovates, China replicates, Europe regulates."
 -- Pedro Domingos [1965]*